Canto digital asset management alternatives: which DAM should you pick?

 If you want to get in contact with us, all you'll need to do is send us a message directly via the app and a real person will get back to you.
 And if you have any ideas on feature enhancements or new functionality, you can drop your thoughts in our feedback portal.
 If lots of people vote on it, we'll take it into our product roadmap.

-Picking the right digital asset management software for your growing brand
+Picking the right digital asset management software for your brand

-But if you’re still unsure, here’s a few things to look out for as your researching DAM vendors:
+Still unsure?
+Here are a few things to look for when researching DAM vendors:

-Finally, if you think Dash might be the one for you, you can take a 14-day free trial (no credit card required). ✨
+You try it for yourself with a 14-day free trial (no credit card required). ✨

 Amy Burchill